igcbioinformatics/ADER/material/Practical.md

 ## <a id="LO6.2">LO 6.2 - Visualizing alignments in IGV for single genes</a>

 To visualize the alignments along the reference genome one can use software such as [IGV](http://software.broadinstitute.org/software/igv/) or [Tablet](https://ics.hutton.ac.uk/tablet/), which work with the most common operating systems.
-To avoid loading all alignments simultaneously in memory, and to be able to quickly search for region-specific alignments, this software uses the BAM format.
+To avoid loading all alignments simultaneously in memory, and to be able to quickly search for region-specific alignments, this software uses the BAM format (with indexes).

 ![IGV Visualization](images/IGV_visualization.jpg)
 <br/>